Dei-gratia/Major-Project/README.md

 # Major-Project
-Repository for my Computer Science and Engineering degree final project June 2022 E-Leaning website using python Django.
+Repository for my Computer Science and Engineering degree final project June 2022 E-Leaning website with RESTFull API using python Django.
 The project has 7 apps which are:
 1. Main app: contains the common and general views in the project as well as all the project templates
 2. Users app: contains all the views related to users like user authentication, profiles, Dashboard etc